Latvian Orthodox Church: 1990s and after

 The church also suffered oppression in the last years of the Soviet Union under Mikhail Gorbachev.
 In December 1992, the Latvian Orthodox Church was again proclaimed autonomous, preserving canonical ties with the Russian Orthodox Church.

 In 2001, a council of the Latvian Orthodox Church canonised Archbishop Jānis in recognition of his martyrdom in 1934.
 In 2006, the "Order of the holy martyr Jānis" was instituted to reward those who have served the Eastern Orthodox Church and its aims.

-In modern Latvia, there are 350,000 Orthodox Church members.
+In modern Latvia, there are 350,000 Orthodox church members.
 The services are in Church Slavonic and the members are predominantly Russian speakers.
 Ethnic Latvians are a minority among church members; there are parishes with services in Latvian in Riga, Ainaži, Kolka, Veclaicene and in other places.

 Declaration of autocephaly

 On 9 September 2022, the Latvian parliament adopted amendments to the Law on the Latvian Orthodox Church affirming the full independence of the Latvian Orthodox Church with all its dioceses, parishes, and institutions from any church authority outside Latvia (autocephalous church).
-By 1 October, the Chancery of the President must be notified of the appointment of the Head of the church, metropolitans, archbishops, and bishops, and by 31 October, the Church will have to align its statutes with the amendments made to the Law on the status of the church.
-The decision came a few days after the president of Latvia, Egils Levits, tabled the bill saying that "this bill restores the historical status of the Orthodox Church of Latvia", stressing that the independence of the Church established "by the 6(19) July 1921 Tomos issued by Patriarch of Moscow and All Russia Tikhon to Archbishop Jānis (Pommers) and the Cabinet of Ministers Regulation of 8 October 1926 on the Status of the Orthodox Church".
+By 1 October, the Chancery of the President was required to be notified of the appointment of the Head of the church, metropolitans, archbishops, and bishops, and by 31 October, the Church had to align its statutes with the amendments made to the Law on the status of the church.
+The decision came a few days after the president of Latvia, Egils Levits, tabled the bill saying that "this bill restores the historical status of the Orthodox Church of Latvia", stressing that the independence of the church established "by the 6(19) July 1921 Tomos issued by Patriarch of Moscow and All Russia Tikhon to Archbishop Jānis (Pommers) and the Cabinet of Ministers Regulation of 8 October 1926 on the Status of the Orthodox Church".

 The Latvian Orthodox Church, after the presidential and parliamentary announcements, clarified that:

 The state established the status of our Church as autocephalous.
 The state has determined that the Latvian Orthodox Church is legally independent from any ecclesiastical center located outside of Latvia, maintaining spiritual, prayerful and liturgical communion with all canonical Orthodox churches of the world.
 The change of status does not change the Orthodox faith, the doctrines, the liturgical life of the Church, the calendar, the sacred liturgical language, the rituals, the traditions and the inner church life.

 Other Orthodox Christian groups in Latvia

-Besides the Patriarchate-affiliated church, Latvia has a number of Old Believer Orthodox Christian communities as well.
+Besides the independent Orthodox church, Latvia has a number of Old Believer Orthodox Christian communities as well.
 The priestless congregation of the Grebenstchikov House of Prayer in Riga, affiliated with the Pomorian Old-Orthodox Church, is considered the oldest extant Old Believer congregation in the world.
 The Latvian Orthodox Autonomous Church, a part of the Russian Orthodox Autonomous Church (True Orthodox), is also present in Latvia.